Home

 Littering

-Report Littering from Vehicles
+Report littering from vehicles

-NSW Environmental Protection Authority (EPA).
-You will need to record details such as the vehicle registration, location, type of litter, date and time.
+You need to provide details such as the vehicle registration, location, type of litter, date and time.